JakubJagodzinski/dietitian-plus-backend/README.md

 4. Patient Interview — conduct a structured interview with the patient, collecting essential information such as personal details, medical history, allergies and intolerances.
 5. Patient Management – Store and monitor patient data, including weight, height and BMI calculations over time.
-6. Easy Note's System — Create notes about every patient to store various additional data about them.
+6. Easy Notes System — Create notes about every patient to store various additional data about them.
 7. Diet Customization – Adjust meal plans according to individual patient preferences and progress.
 8. Public Dish Library — Share created dishes for other dietitians so they can use it as a template for their meals.
 9. Extensive Product Library — Take advantage of an extensive product database containing all specialized data needed to